njlr/rs-core-lib/prion/core.md

 The constructor and `assign()` function that take only a length do not initialize the newly allocated memory.
 The versions that take a length and value will fill the entire buffer with the value.
-The versions that take a pointer, size, and optional deallocation function function take ownership of the referenced data, and will deallocate it when it is discarded.
+The versions that take a pointer, size, and optional deallocation function take ownership of the referenced data, and will deallocate it when it is discarded.
 If no deallocation function is supplied, the memory is assumed to have been acquired with `malloc()`, and will be released with `free()`.
 When a buffer is copied, the memory for the new copy is always allocated using `new T[]`, regardless of